 • learn ways to tune in to your senses

 • get to know plants using all of your senses

 • meet and identify lots of wild, abundant, local plants that you can eat

-After the walk, we’ll have a fire where you’ll be able to sample teas made from the wild herbal plants that we find, try a foraged spring green salad, and other tasty wild food that we gather.
+After the walk, we’ll have a fire where you’ll be able to sample teas made from the wild herbal plants that we find, try a foraged wild green salad, and other tasty wild food that we'll bring along.

 This session is being led by Mike Cutting.

 Mike has a wealth of plant knowledge and can also talk about bird song, signs of local animal activity, different trees, and an appreciation of the whole habitat.

 The cost is £35.00/person

 So book early!
 RSVP essential as we need to know numbers, thanks.)

 Book now to secure your place!